Principle Investigator: Dr. Betul Kacar

 Only one history of life has been recorded on our planet, but can we reconstruct the contributing metabolic factors of this biological past?
 Is life a result of a fluke accident?
 What is the likelihood of life occurring elsewhere in the Universe?
 To answer these questions, she combines computational and experimental tools and travels backwards in evolutionary time in the laboratory.
 She follows the evolutionary history of our DNA to unravel how the harsh conditions of our ancient planet shaped life to be the way it is today, and explores the varying roles of chance and necessity in life’s evolution.

-Betul Kacar’s work has been recognized by various media outlets, such as NOVA Science, BBC, New Scientist, WGBH, MIT Technology Review, The Scientist, SETI Institute, Astrobiology Magazine, Wired, Popular Science, PBS, CNN and Quanta Magazine.
+Betul Kacar’s work has been recognized by various media outlets, such as European Union Delegation on Education, the UN Women, NOVA Science, BBC, New Scientist, WGBH, MIT Technology Review, The Scientist, SETI Institute, Astrobiology Magazine, Wired, Popular Science, PBS, CNN and Quanta Magazine.
 In 2012 she co- founded SAGANet: The Online STEM Mentorship and Education Network, she serves on the Board of Advisory Committee of the MIT BioBuilder Foundation and was named “Way Cool Scientist” by the Science Club for Girls, USA in 2016.

 Watch a PBS documentary featuring her work: Origins of Life